-Bids that are related to CMUs that are established on the same geographical site, between which there is a link of necessity and technical dependence and because they are subject to a Daily Schedule, do not have the possibility of being aggregated in the same CMU, may be linked, thereby forming a set of linked Bids.
+Bidding has to respect signed Bids that are related to CMUs that are established on the same geographical site, between which there is a link of necessity and technical agreements, dependence and because they are subject to a Daily Schedule, do not have the possibility of being aggregated in the same CMU, may be linked, thereby forming a set of linked Bids.

-For CMUs identified as Additional Capacity, related Bids and/or sets of linked Bids submitted on the Auction Platform shall be consistent with the volume and technical configuration agreed upon in the positive technical agreement delivered by the CRM Candidate as part of its prequalification file.
-This means that no independent Bid can be made corresponding to a CMU (or a set of linked Bids corresponding to CMUs) if there is no positive technical agreement for this individual CMU (or for this set of CMUs).
+For CMUs identified as required during the Prequalification Process.Additional Capacity, related Bids and/or sets of linked Bids submitted on the Auction Platform shall be consistent with the volume and technical configuration agreed upon in the positive technical agreement delivered by the CRM Candidate as part of its prequalification file.
+This means that no independent Bid can be made corresponding to a CMU (or a subsetset of linked Bids corresponding to CMUs) that is covered by a signed technical agreement if there is no signedpositive technical agreement for this individual CMU (subsetor for this set of CMUs).